 Versatile, natural, well balanced. - Cup D

-Need for reinforced support, often with a solid bra underwire. -
+Need for reinforced support, often with a strong bra underwire. -

 Cup E and F